erew70/prodinfo-injection-tool/README.md

 # NOTICE

 **MAKE SURE YOU HAVE DOCKER AND PYTHON INSTALLED!
-PLACE THE PRODINFO YOU WANNA INJECT INTO TO "prodinfo.gen.bin" AND THE ONE USED AS A DONOR "prodinfo.donor.bin"**
+PLACE THE PRODINFO YOU WANNA INJECT INTO TO "prodinfo.gen.bin" AND THE ONE USED AS A DONOR "prodinfo.donor.bin", THESE FILES MUST BE DECRYPTED!
+ATMOSPHERE MAKES AUTOMATIC PRODINFO BACKUPS AT "atmosphere/automatic_backups"!**

 Stability: ✅ (tool is working)